-Content is designed to provide sequential development, application, analysis, integration, synthesis and evaluation of concepts and theories in radiation therapy.
-Through structured sequential assignments in clinical facilities, concepts of team practice, patient-centered clinical practice and professional development shall be discussed, examined and evaluated.
+Content is designed to provide sequential development, application, analysis, integration and evaluation of ethical concepts and theories as they relate to radiation therapy practice.

-- 1. Distinguish between philosophical theories that undergird principles of ethical decision making. - 2.
-Identify principles that guide ethical decision making for practice situations. - 3.
-Define practice situations that carry high potential for dilemmas which require ethical scrutiny. - 4.
-Discuss basic ethical duties of health care providers. - 5.
-Demonstrate an awareness of and sensitivity to various cultural and ethnic differences among various client groups. - 6.
-Discuss the concept of patient advocacy in support of patients' rights. - 7.
-Explain the principle of autonomy. - 8.
-Discuss veracity as it relates to autonomy. - 9.
-Discuss role fidelity as it relates to heath care ethics. - 10.
-Discuss the radiation therapy scope of practice, code of ethics and practice standards. - 11.
-Examine concepts of personal honesty, integrity, accountability, professional compassion as ethical imperatives in professional practice. - 12.
-Differentiate between nonmaleficence and beneficence. - 13.
-Differentiate between distributive, compensatory and retributive justice. - 14.
-Differentiate between provider and patient relationships. - 15.
-Discuss the duty of the radiation therapist to take responsibility for actions and decisions. - 16.
-Discuss the elements of an informed consent. - 17.
-Discuss standards of disclosure. - 18.
-Analyze issues related to the use and flow of patient information to determine confidentiality. - 19.
-Explain ethical issues related to different age groups. - 20.
-Identify current ethical issues in health care. - 21.
-Demonstrate application of a system of examination, clarification, determination, the doctrine of informed consent and other issues related to patient rights. - 22.
-Explain ethical issues related to the profession. - 23.
-Discuss the relationship between biomedical ethics and health care policy. - 24.
-Examine ethical issues arising in a radiation therapy department daily.
+- 1. Identify theories and principles that guide ethical decision making for practice situations. - 2.
+Define practice situations that carry high potential for dilemmas that require ethical scrutiny. - 3.
+Discuss basic ethical duties of health care providers. - 4.
+Demonstrate an awareness of and sensitivity to various cultural and ethnic differences among various client groups. - 5.
+Discuss the concept of patient advocacy in support of patients' rights. - 6.
+Explain the principle of autonomy. - 7.
+Discuss veracity as it relates to autonomy. - 8.
+Discuss role fidelity as it relates to heath care ethics. - 9.
+Discuss the radiation therapy scope of practice, code of ethics and practice standards. - 10.
+Examine concepts of personal honesty, integrity, accountability and professional compassion as ethical imperatives in professional practice. - 11.
+Differentiate between nonmaleficence and beneficence. - 12.
+Differentiate between distributive, compensatory and retributive justice. - 13.
+Differentiate between provider and patient relationships. - 14.
+Discuss the duty of the radiation therapist to take responsibility for actions and decisions. - 15.
+Discuss the elements of an informed consent. - 16.
+Discuss standards of disclosure. - 17.
+Analyze issues related to the use and flow of patient information to determine confidentiality. - 18.
+Explain ethical issues related to different age groups. - 19.
+Identify current ethical issues in health care. - 20.
+Demonstrate application of a system of examination, clarification, determination, the doctrine of informed consent and other issues related to patient rights. - 21.
+Explain ethical issues related to the profession. - 22.
+Discuss the relationship between biomedical ethics and health care policy. - 23.
+Examine ethical issues arising daily in a radiation therapy department.